woanware/filesender/readme.md

 Yes I could have debugged and potentially solved the bug, but the application had numerous interconnected libraries, and the project uses golang modules which I haven't researched yet.
 Also the code had lots of functionality which I didn't require and wanted to avoid e.g. third party relay.

-I decided to use google drive as the relay, as the auth is proven, it is commonly used, and there is an API for it.
+I decided to use Google Drive as the relay, as the auth is proven, it is commonly used, and there is an API for it.

-I then started to research command line google drive applications and found [gdrive](https://github.com/prasmussen/gdrive).
+Research on command line Google Drive applications found [gdrive](https://github.com/prasmussen/gdrive).
 But...it appeared unsupported, far too much functionality I didn't required, and numerous outstanding issues raised.

-Next I found [skicka](https://github.com/google/skicka), which was more recently supported, had in-built crypto.
+[skicka](https://github.com/google/skicka) was the next application found, which was more recently supported, had in-built crypto.
 But...again too much functionality and hadn't been upgraded to the newer V3 Google Drive API.

-Then I found a newly created library for golang interaction with Google Drive called [gdriver](https://github.com/Eun/gdriver).
-I settled on using this library for the core GD functionality, modified it slightly to permit custom meta data storage.
+A newly created library for golang interaction with Google Drive called [gdriver](https://github.com/Eun/gdriver) was identified, and is used for the core Google Drive functionality, modified it slightly to permit custom meta data storage.

 I used the crypto concept from [skicka](https://github.com/google/skicka), and the [mnemonicode](https://github.com/schollz/mnemonicode) concept from [magic-wormhole](https://github.com/warner/magic-wormhole)/[croc](https://github.com/schollz/croc).